 That people cycle in the Netherlands is predominantly because of the enhanced subjective safety brought primarily by cycle-paths and also by segregation of modes without cycle-paths.
-It's really not "rocket science".
+It's really not "rocket science" and it's certainly not some vague nation of "the culture".
 The good cycling infrastructure of this country makes a difference to how people live and increases the standard of living of people who live here.

 You need the contrast between one place and another to understand this.
 I've lived in three different countries and found that each has special things to offer.
 The Netherlands is probably unique in that a slice of the population not selected for being interested in cycling would place cycling in a top ten list of this sort.

 Of course, some Dutch people with little, or no, experience of living in other places take what they've got here entirely for granted.
 They really don't know how lucky they are.